 I might not have seen Hamilton yet, but I have seen my share of Broadway shows.
 I remember going to my first one when I was 10.
 We were almost in the last row of the theatre to see 42 Street.
 Once I moved to New York City, I saw as many shows as I could – well, as many as I could afford anyway!
 Still, I felt like I had just scratched the surface.
 When I learned there was an Inside Broadway Tour, I knew it would be interesting and planned on going the next time I was in New York City.
+Let me tell you about my experience taking this Broadway and Theater District tour so that you can decide if it’s something you would like to do when you visit New York City.

 I know a lot of New Yorkers avoid Times Square and the Theater District at all costs.
 While I was living there, I would too unless I wanted to see a show.
 As a tourist though, I do think Times Square is an area that you should see for yourself.
 It’s quite unique, the lights will mesmerize you, and the people watching will surprise you.
 On our way to the Broadway walking tour, we saw the Naked Cowboy, even though it was a chilly day!
 Tourists might also like this affordable hotel near Times Square.